Nikkeljohn/filpcart/README.md

 ### Ideal client
 - English speaking;
-- Has interest about guitar;
+- Has interest about sell or buy houses;
-- Want to buy a new instrument.
+- Want to buy a household items.

 Back to [top](#table-of-contents)

 ## UX

-Thinking about the design was really simple.
-The guitars are the beauty.
-So I kept as simple and clean as possible.
+Thinking about the design was really simple, So I kept as simple and clean as possible.

 The site flow is pretty basic, but efficient.
 The users can add items to their shopping bag and see the running total as they browse the site.
 This is a essential function to easy the buying process.